psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 <br>

-7. **Step 7:**<br> Explain why your Queens adjacecy plot for the Toy_B data looks identical to my Rooks adjacecy plot for the Toy_A data.
+7. **Step 7:**<br> Explain why your Queens adjacency plot for the Toy_B data looks identical to my Rooks adjacency plot for the Toy_A data.

 <br><br>

 #### C2c.
 Conduct a join count analysis manually

-Sometimes this process can feel like a blackbox
+Sometimes this process can feel like a black-box

 <br>